ricsanfre/pi-cluster/docs/_docs/monitoring.md

   This ServiceMonitor configures a single Prometheus' scrapping job (job="kubelet").

   "kubelet" job label is kept so less dahsboards need to be modified.
-Most of "Computer Resources" type dashboards are using kubelet metrics and the promQL queries in the dashboard are filter metrics by label job="kubelet".
+Most of "Computer Resources - X" dashboards are using kubelet metrics and the promQL queries in the dashboard are filter metrics by label job="kubelet".

   {{site.data.alerts.end}}